BrianJMRogers/rsyncmark/files/new/small_homebrew/Library/Homebrew/manpages/brew-cask.1.md

   * `--appdir=<path>`:
     Target location for Applications.
 The default value is `/Applications`.

-  * `--language=<iso-language>[,<iso-language> ... ]]`:
-    Set language of the Cask to install.
-The first matching language is used, otherwise the default language on the Cask.
-The default value is the `language of your system`.

   * `--colorpickerdir=<path>`:
     Target location for Color Pickers.
 The default value is `~/Library/ColorPickers`.